pinardy/aiforsea/README.md

 1. Using only average
 2. Using average, min, max, std, 30th & 70th percentile
 3. Performed feature selection with dataframe from (2)
-4. Remove noise on the raw dataset through rolling mean

 The AUC observed is as follows: